dottjt/reddit_response/README.md

 ## Improvements

-- possibly capture all possibilities and select the best one.
-I will refine the matches first.
 - Bring next page button to the top of the page.
 Copy it and install it at the top.
 (It will drop to the bottom of the page now, really not a huge deal)
 - Message for providing meditation advice.
 - For inbox messages, console.log unmatched things, esepecially the toNotRespond ones.